 Alongside these therapies which concentrate on breaking your mental connection with the substance, we also ensure that you receive therapies which focus on improving your general well-being which significantly aids the overall effectiveness of your recovery.

-These well-being therapies could include relaxation and sleep management, low-level laser therapy, meditation, yoga, mindfulness, art therapy, fitness therapy, nutritional supplement therapy, and music therapy.
+These well-being therapies could include relaxation and sleep management, meditation, mindfulness, and art therapy.

 By following our tailored, holistic approach to addiction treatment at our drug and alcohol rehab Enfield, you’re giving yourself the greatest opportunity to succeed in your long-term recovery goals.